HTTPArchive/almanac.httparchive.org/src/content/en/2024/sustainability.md

   sql_file="cdn_adoption.sql"
 ) }}

-Comparing this data to  <a hreflang="en" href="https://developer.chrome.com/docs/devtools/coverage">2022 data</a>, we observe several notable trends:
+Comparing this data to [2022 data](../2022/sustainability), we observe several notable trends:
 - Increased CDN Adoption: The percentage of websites not using a CDN has decreased from 69.7% to 66.88% for desktop and from 71.2% to 67.20% for mobile.
 This indicates a growing recognition of CDN benefits.
 - Cloudflare's Growth: Cloudflare has solidified its position as the leading CDN provider, increasing its market share from 16.9% to 18.28% on desktop and from 15.1% to 18.16% on mobile.
 - Google's Expansion: Google's CDN usage has seen significant growth, rising from 5.2% to 7.40% on desktop and from 6.5% to 7.95% on mobile.